marklar/searchzy/README.md

 {"ok":true,"cluster_name":"elasticsearch_something","nodes":...}}
 ```

-You won't likely need to change the ports.
-(27017 is the standard
+You won't likely need to change the ports from the ones above.
+(27017
-MongoDB port, and 9300 is the standard port for ElasticSearch's binary
+is the standard MongoDB port, and 9300 is the standard port for
-transport.)
+ElasticSearch's binary transport.)

 ## <a name="run"></a>Running